vtdinh13/github-assistant/README.md

 # Step 1 : Ingesting

-- Download and unzip a GitHub repository in the form of a zip file
+- Download and unzip a GitHub repository
 - Select `.md` and `.mdx` files only
 - You can download the Elastic Search repository either on the command line or in a Jupyter notebook, and the repository will be downloaded to your working directory.